Internet-Draft OpenPGP Key Replacement October 2024

 1. Introduction

-The OpenPGP message format [I-D.ietf-openpgp-crypto-refresh] defines two ways to invalidate a primary key.
+The OpenPGP message format [RFC9580] defines two ways to invalidate a primary key.
 One way is that the primary key may be explicitly revoked via a key revocation signature.
 OpenPGP also supports the concept of key expiration, a date after which the key should not be used.
-When a primary key is revoked or expires, very often there is another key that is intended to replace it.
+When a primary key is revoked or expires, very often there is another primary key that is intended to replace it.

 A key owner may also create a new primary key that is intended to deprecate and replace their existing primary key, but without revoking or expiring that key.
 This is useful during the rollout of new key versions and algorithms which may not (yet) enjoy universal support.
 In such cases, a key owner may prefer that their correspondents use their new primary key, but if this is not possible for technical reasons they may continue to use the non-preferred key, which remains valid.